yosuke-furukawa/stubcell/README.md

     status: 200
     file: test.json

-# if file is not specified, url path become the response filepath
+# if response/file is not specified, url and method become the response filepath
-# like /abc/abc.json
+# like /abc/abc_get.json
+# the algorithm is <url>_<method>.json
+# if url is /echo/yosuke/hoge and method is PUT and entry.yaml is /usr/test/stubcell/entry.yaml
+# stubcell looks up /usr/test/stubcell/echo/yosuke/hoge_put.json
 -
   request:
     url: /abc/abc